gricha2380/allthegregors/README.md

 # To Do
-* populate dropdown menu with year data from API
-* Write function for All
+* Write function for random
 * Create Yearbook shot